vmware/vcf-security-and-compliance-guidelines/CONTRIBUTING_CLA.md

 ## Reporting Bugs and Creating Issues

 For specifics on what to include in your report, please follow the guidelines in the issue and pull request templates when available.

-_TO BE EDITED: Add additional information if needed._

-## Ask for Help

-_TO BE EDITED: Provide information about the channels you use to communicate (i.e. Slack, IRC, Discord, etc)_

-The best way to reach us with a question when contributing is to ask on:

-* The original GitHub issue
-* The developer mailing list
-* Our Slack channel

-## Additional Resources

-_Optional_